lazyjean/node-backend-demo/README.md

 Its core idea is to separate the business logic from the data access layer and user interface.

 ## Domain
-Place business model in the `src/domain`. including entities, value objects, and use cases (didn't define usecase interface in this demo for simplicity).
+Place business model in the `src/domain`. including entities, value objects, and use cases (We didn't define usecase interface in this demo for simplicity).

 ## Business Logic
 The business logic is implemented in the `src/services/user/usecase`.